 Axiom applies a variety of workbook and worksheet protections to Axiom files.
-If you have the appropriate user rights, you can temporarily remove the workbook or worksheet protections using the unprotect options available on the Axiom ribbon.
+If you have the appropriate user rights, you can temporarily remove the workbook or worksheet protections using the unprotect options that are available on the Axiom ribbon.

-NOTE: The workbook and worksheet protection toggles are intended to allow users to temporarily remove and then reapply the protection settings of the existing file.
+NOTE: The workbook and worksheet protection toggles allow users to temporarily remove and then reapply the protection settings of the existing file.
 If the sheet or file is not already configured on the Control Sheet to enable protection, selecting these options does not change that configuration.
-If you want to enable protection for a sheet or a file, use the Control Sheet settings.
+To enable protection for a sheet or a file, use the Control Sheet settings.